Kitui County: Health

 Kitui County has several hospitals and health centres to meet the health needs of residents, among them Kitui County Referral Hospital, Mwingi Sub-County General Hospital, Kitui Nursing Home, Neema Hospital, Jordan Hospital, mission-run hospitals such as Muthale Mission hospital and some private health centres.

+Water supply and sanitation

 Economy

 The vast majority of the economy is based on sustenance farming, despite the fact that the agriculture is an extremely challenging endeavor giving the sporadic rainfall.
 A logical move therefore would be a transition to non-agricultural industries.

 During a recent, informal survey of the businesses in the town of Ikutha in southern Kitui County, the following businesses were identified: